 Other names — Indonesia buah naga, Khmer sror kaa neak, Thai kaeo mangkon, nanettika fruit, Kaktus madu, Long guo, Cereus triangularis, Thanh long, Strawberry Pear, Cactus fruit, Night blooming Cereus, Belle of the Night, Jesus in the Cradle.

 Dragon fruit, also known as pitahaya or pitaya, belongs to the cactus family.
-Its flowers are unique and one among the largest in the world.
-It has a diameter of 25 cm and is about 30 cm long.
-One more feature of its bloom is: it only opens for one night and exudes inviting fruity fragrance.
+It’s a climbing cactus and needs support for growing.
+The flowers are unique, and one among the largest in the world with a diameter of 25 cm and is about 30 cm long.
+One more feature of its bloom is: it only opens for one night and exudes an inviting fruity fragrance.

-Dragon fruit is native to Central America and grown throughout the subtropical and tropical part of China, Israel, Vietnam, Malaysia, Thailand and Nicaragua.
+Dragon fruit is native to Central America and grown throughout the subtropical and tropical parts of China, Israel, Vietnam, Malaysia, Thailand, and Nicaragua.

-Thoroughly moisten the soil using sprayer and cover the pot with plastic wrap.
+- Thoroughly moisten the soil using a sprayer and cover the pot with plastic wrap.
 Keep the soil moist until seeds germinate, which will take around 15 to 30 days.

 Growing Dragon Fruit from Cuttings

-To learn how to propagate dragon fruit from cuttings, read this.
+To learn how to propagate dragon fruit from cuttings, read this guide.

-For growing dragonfruit, well draining soil that is sandy is better.
+For growing dragonfruit, opt for well-draining soil that is sandy and loamy.
 A mixture of sand in garden soil would be appropriate.
 It is forgiving to poor soil.

 Since the dragon fruit is a cactus, water it moderately with care like you do with other succulents.
-Water only when soil dries out completely.
+Water only when the soil dries out.

-Fertilize dragon fruit with balanced fertilizer every month when the plant is active in its growing season.
-Stop fertilizing in winter if growing in colder climate.
-Application of aged manure or compost can also be done time to time.
+Fertilize dragon fruit with a balanced fertilizer every month when the plant is actively growing in its growing season.
+Stop fertilizing in winter if you’re growing it in a cool climate.
+Side dressing with aged manure or compost can also be done occasionally.

 Dragon Fruit Pollination

-Many dragon fruit varieties are self pollinating but there are some that requires cross pollination.
-If your dragon fruit is unable to do self pollination, you’ll need to grow two or more dragon fruit plants closely for cross pollination.
+Many dragon fruit varieties are self-pollinating, but there are some that require cross-pollination.
+If your dragon fruit is unable to self-pollinate, you’ll need to grow two or more dragon fruit plants closely for cross-pollination.
 As dragon fruit flowers are nocturnal, its pollination depends on moths and bats.
-For assurance, you can also do self pollination at night.
+For assurance, you can also do this at night.